ap0llo/utilities/docs/api/Grynwald/Utilities/StringExtensions/Methods/EndsWith.md

 ## Remarks

-This method is not included in the reference assembly for .NET Core 2.0 or later because a corresponding overload of the String class, is available there and using the built\-in method is preferable.
+This method is not included in the reference assembly for the following frameworks because a equivalent extension method, is available there and using the built\-in method is preferable:

+- .NET Core 2.0 or later
+- .NET Standard 2.1 or later

 ## Returns